openchoreo/openchoreo.github.io/docs/getting-started/single-cluster.md

 - `fluent-bit-*` (Running)

 ### 5. Install OpenChoreo Build Plane (Optional)

+The Build Plane is required if you plan to use OpenChoreo’s internal CI capabilities.
+If you're only deploying pre-built container images, you can skip this step.

 Install the OpenChoreo build plane using the following helm install command for CI/CD capabilities using Argo Workflows.
 This will create the `openchoreo-build-plane` namespace automatically: